Plutonomicon/pluto/README.md

 ### Examples

+#### `run`

 To run the HelloWorld example,

 ```
-cabal run pluto -- -v run examples/hello.pluto
+cabal run pluto -- run examples/hello.pluto 0x$(echo -n "Charles" | od -A n -t x1 | sed 's/ *//g') -v
 ```

+Note here that:

-(The `-v` option dumps intermediate ASTs)
+- The `-v` option dumps intermediate ASTs.
+Ignore it, to display only the script out.
+- We pass a bytestring to the script, as a Pluto literal (which represents bytestrings beginning with `0x`).
+In general any Plutus `Data` value is accepted.

+#### `eval`

-To evaluate a top-level binding with (optional) arguments.
+`eval` can be used to evaluate a top-level binding with (optional) arguments that represented as a Pluto expression.
 For example, this command evalutes the `greet` function from `hello.pluto` by applying it with the two given arguments.

 ```
 cabal run pluto -- eval examples/hello.pluto greet '"Bonjour"' '"Charles"'